-Medial branch blocks are used as a diagnostic test, to see whether your pain started from particular facet joints.
-These blocks are not a cure but they may reduce your pain temporarily.
+Medial branch blocks may be used as a diagnostic test, to see whether your pain started from particular facet joints.
+These blocks are not a cure but may reduce your pain temporarily.
+The outcome of having this treatment will be one of the following.